The Grammar of Transformers: A Systematic Review of Interpretability Research on Syntactic Knowledge in Language Models: Limitations

 \section{Limitations}

-For feasibility, this study focuses on Transformer-based language mdoels, and our findings may not fully generalize to recurrent or other neural architectures.
-Also for feasibility, our answer to RQ3 is based only on one benchmark (BLiMP) and one language (English).
-Future analyses can use the \textit{findings} variable of our database to get at a broader understanding of the patterns.
+For feasibility, this study focuses on Transformer-based language models and textual input, thus our findings may not fully generalize to recurrent or other neural architectures.
+Also, we conducted the keyword search in English, which likely led to under-retrieval of publications written in languages other than English.
+Note, however, that this was only one of the 3 strategies we used to identify relevant literature.
 Finally, our database is necessarily incomplete and evolving; the resource is intended to remain interactive and expandable as the field progresses.
 We see this work as a foundation that invites continued contributions and updates from the research community.